Linux for Network Engineers Training Course

 Installation and Configuration of Infomatica

-The course focuses on the installation of PowerCenter Node Manager, repository, services, PowerCenter Client Components, and integration and maintenance of the components.
+The curriculum centres on installing the PowerCenter Node Manager, repository, services, and PowerCenter Client Components, as well as integrating and maintaining these components.

 Infomatica MFT

-70 HoursThis course provides a comprehensive understanding of the components of the MFT platform.
-It covers installing, setting up, and configuring the MFT server and agents, administering the MFT server and agents, as well as managing and troubleshooting file transfers.
-It will also cover data protection, monitoring and logging, and auditing activities.
-Upon completion of this course, you will have the skills and knowledge needed to implement a complete and secure file transfer solution using Informatica MFT.
+70 HoursThis course provides a thorough understanding of the MFT platform's components.
+It encompasses the installation, setup, and configuration of the MFT server and agents, alongside administration of these elements.
+The curriculum also addresses managing and troubleshooting file transfers, as well as data protection, monitoring, logging, and auditing activities.
+Upon successful completion, you will possess the necessary skills and knowledge to implement a comprehensive and secure file transfer solution using Informatica MFT.

 Developing Applications For Linux (LFD401)

-28 HoursLearn how to develop applications for the Linux environment.
-In this instructor-led course, you’ll get hands-on experience with the necessary tools and methods for Linux application development and learn about the features and techniques that are unique to Linux.
+28 HoursDiscover how to develop applications within the Linux environment.
+This instructor-led course provides hands-on experience with the essential tools and methods required for Linux application development, while exploring features and techniques unique to Linux.

 Infomatica Master Data Management (MDM)

-28 HoursThis course will cover topics such as the basics of MDM, creating and managing MDM models, loading, matching and cleansing data, as well as creating rules, hierarchies and relationships.
-Students will become familiar with the different features of Informatica MDM, such as its contextual modeling, user defined rules, data quality tools, and integration with other systems.
-Ultimately, after completing this course, students will have an in-depth knowledge of Informatica Master Data Management, allowing them to develop data management solutions that meet their organizational needs.
+28 HoursThis course encompasses key topics including MDM fundamentals, the creation and management of MDM models, data loading, matching and cleansing, as well as the establishment of rules, hierarchies, and relationships.
+Participants will gain familiarity with various Informatica MDM features, such as contextual modelling, user-defined rules, data quality tools, and integration capabilities with other systems.
+Upon completion of this course, students will possess in-depth knowledge of Informatica Master Data Management, empowering them to develop data management solutions tailored to their organisation's specific needs.

 ONOS Fundamentals: Deploying Scalable SDN Solutions